Preparing for Your Baby’s Arrival After Surrogacy

 Your baby will first be seen by the pediatrician at the hospital.
 You will then inform your chosen pediatrician of the birth and set up the baby’s first appointment with them.

-Plans For Your Surrogate
+Plans for Your Surrogate

 Are you planning on sharing a commemorative token of the birth or journey with your surrogate?
 Plan ahead for this because once your baby arrives, your mind will be elsewhere!
 If you would like to give her a card, write it out ahead of time.
 You can always add more later, but this way you have an opportunity to relay some of your thoughts.
 If you are planning on a gift, we recommend purchasing it ahead of time.